-• Personnel
+Personnel

-- How well the background and expertise of the PI and other key personnel demonstrate their ability to successfully complete the proposed research. - How appropriate the composition of the research or study team is to accomplishing the proposed work (e.g., statistical expertise, expertise in orthopaedic care/research). - How appropriate the levels of effort by the PI and other key personnel are for successful conduct of the proposed work.
+- How well the background and expertise of the PI and other key personnel demonstrate their ability to successfully complete the proposed research. - How appropriate the composition of the research or study team is to accomplishing the proposed work. - How appropriate the levels of effort by the PI and other key personnel are for successful conduct of the proposed work.

-• Environment
+Environment